Pomax/are-we-flying/docs/index.md

 - `Vr`, or the "rotation speed", which is the speed at which you want to start pulling back on the stick or yoke to get the plane to lift off, and
 - `V1`, which is the cutoff speed for aborting a takeoff.
 If you haven't taken off by the time the plane reaches `V1`, you are taking off, whether you like it or not, because the alternative is death.
 It's the speed at which your plane can no longer safely slow down to a stop simply by throttling and braking, so you're going to keep speeding up and you **_will_** take off, even if you then immediately need to find a suitable place to perform an emergency landing.

-And MSFS adds a third value to that, called the "design takeoff speed", representing the ideal in-game speed at which the plane should be taking off.
-So for the purpose of our auto-takeoff we're going to _prefer_ to use `Vr`, but not every plane has a sensible value set for that (for... reasons?
+And MSFS adds a third value to that, called the "design takeoff speed", representing the ideal in-game speed at which the plane should be taking off, so for the purpose of our auto-takeoff we're going to _prefer_ to use `Vr`, but not every plane has a sensible value set for that (for... reasons?
 I have no idea, some MSFS planes have complete nonsense values like -1), so we'll use the rule "use `Vr`, unless that's nonsense, then use the design-takeoff-speed":

 ```javascript
   ...